gitlzzz/ATLAS/docs/source/input.md

 - `seed_select_type`: MD seed selection mode. `random` selects random structures from the seed pool `small_first` selects random structures smaller than small_first_max_size for the first small_first_max_iter iters. random (default) / small_first
 - `small_first_max_size`: (int) Maximum size in number of atoms for the structures selected with small_first mode
 - `small_first_max_iter`: (int) Apply small_first mode for the first n iterations

+### Extrapolation Settings - `[extrapolation]`

+This section contains keys which adjust the extrapolation settings.

+- `check_extrapolation_type`: (str, optional) Whether to check for extrapolation.
+Default is `advanced`.
+Currently two options are allowed:
+  - `basic`: Check for extrapolation using the ranges of the MACE descriptors.
+  - `advanced`: Check for extrapolation using the concave hull of the MACE descriptors, after reducing dimensionality with an autoencoder trained on the current iteration data descriptors.

 ### MD Settings - `[md]`